Travel the Sichuan Province in China: The Highlights

 After lunch, you take a short boat trip on the Dadu River.

 You continue your journey to Baoguo, the starting point to Emei Mountain, where you arrive in late afternoon.
 Overnight accommodation is at Baoguo at the foot of Emei Mountain.

 Day 4: HIKING ON EMEI MOUNTAIN, SICHUAN PROVINCE, TRAVEL BACK TO CHENGDU

 Since the "Middle Kingdom" in the 6th Century, Emei Mountain is considered as one of the four most important Buddhist mountains of China.
 Emei Mountain, often also described as “the mountain of the great light” (Da Guang Ming Shan), was placed on UNESCO’s list of world heritage sites in 1996.

-After breakfast you drive with the park-bus to Lei Dong Ping that is located about 2300 meters above sea level and continue by cable car up to the "Golden Summit" at 3077 meters.
+After breakfast you drive to Lei Dong Ping that is located about 2300 meters above sea level and continue by cable car up to the "Golden Summit" at 3077 meters.

 You can have lunch on top of Emei Mountain.

 After that you can either walk or take the cable car down to the bus station at Wannien.
 From there you go by cable car up to the well-known Wannien Temple.
 Then you hike in about 2 hours through marvelous pine forests back to Wuxianggang bus station